apache/linkis/docs/en_US/ch3/Linkis Introduction.md

 ![Functions and modules diagram](../images/ch3/功能模块图.png)

-Linkis, the edage tool to build up a finance and enterprise level big data platforms!
+Linkis, the edge-cutting tool to build up a finance and enterprise level big data platforms!